cortex-lab/phy/docs/api.md

 * `n_args : int`
     If prompt is True, specify the number of expected arguments.

+* `set_busy : boolean`
+    Whether to use a busy cursor while performing the action.

 * `prompt_default : str`
     The default text in the input text box, if prompt is True.